-Focus On with Dr. Ahmed Sadek: Seizure First Aid
+Focus On With Dr. Sadek: Seizure First Aid

 - Lower the person to the floor and then turn them onto their side to help avoid aspiration.